-There are many great flavours which can be borrowed from the wild.
+There are many great flavours that can be borrowed from the wild.
 The habit of using edible wild plants dates back thousands of years.
-Adding wild plants to your food can be a nice way to enhance it with new textures and colours—wild edibles are used in salads, as garnish for desserts or as decoration on starters, appetisers, cakes and many other dishes.
+Adding wild plants to your food can be a nice way to enhance it with new textures and colours—wild edibles are used in salads, as a garnish for desserts or as decoration for starters, appetisers, cakes and many other dishes.

 The perks of wild plant foraging are innumerable.
-You can go out with a basket and gather a great heap of fresh and healthy in season plants.
+You can go out with a basket and gather a great heap of fresh and healthy in-season plants.
 And the best thing is that they are absolutely free.
-Besides, their nutritional content is higher in comparison to store bought plants.
+Besides, their nutritional content is higher in comparison to store-bought plants.
 They are literally full of beneficial substances that are good for your health.
 It is estimated that people who consume naturally grown wild plants digest the food more easily.

-The great impulse to this increased interest in wild edibles is also caused by our need for deeper connection to nature.
+The great impulse for this increased interest in wild edibles is also caused by our need for a deeper connection to nature.
 It’s incredible to see your food in its natural environment before you eat it.
 This is a powerful way to build strong relationships with wild edible plants.
 Shortening the distance between man and nature brings great meaning to life.
 It’s essential that we foster our connection with nature and this is definitely one of the greatest things we can do for ourselves.

 We challenge you to take a look at our list of five edible wild plants and try to find them.
-They are easy to harvest and to incorporate into your diet, giving your food fresh and exquisite taste.
+They are easy to harvest and incorporate into your diet, giving your food a fresh and exquisite taste.